afropapp13/mySTVAnalysis/README.md

 #################################################################################################################################

-# Plotting the detector variation xsecs and storing the relevant systematics with respect to the CV sample
+# Plotting the detector variation xsecs and storing the relevant systematics with respect to the corresponding CV sample
 root -b Detector_Systematics_LY.cpp
 root -b Detector_Systematics_TPC.cpp
 root -b Detector_Systematics_SCERecomb2.cpp

 # Plotting the nominal xsecs, adding the 2% POT uncertainty and storing the relevant systematics with respect to the CV sample
 root -b POT_Systematics.cpp

 # Plotting the nominal xsecs, adding the 1% NTarget uncertainty and storing the relevant systematics with respect to the CV sample
 root -b NTarget_Systematics.cpp

 # Covariance matrices only with diagonal elements filled with stat uncertainties
 root -b Stat_Systematics.cpp

 # Storing the GEANT4 uncertainties
 root -b G4_Systematics.cpp

 # Storing the Genie uncertainties
 root -b Genie_Systematics.cpp

 # Storing the Flux uncertainties
 root -b Flux_Systematics.cpp

 #################################################################################################################################